tum-i4/munch/task_list.md

 # My Tasks

+Task list (20.10.2016)

+- [ ] Try with AFL Thomas programs
+	- less-481
+	- diff-3.4
+	- bison-3.0.4
+	- ngircd-23
+	- tar-1.29

 Task list (13.10.2016)

-- [ ] Try all KLEE found errors - can they be found by AFL?
+- [x] Try all KLEE found errors - can they be found by AFL?
-- [ ] Try all the bugs with KLEE again (coreutils-6.10) - same time as the paper*2
+- [x] Try all the bugs with KLEE again (coreutils-6.10) - same time as the paper*2

 Task list (06.10.2016)